akaliutau/spark-recipes/docs/README.md

 *  Data mapping builds a map of the data between the origin and the destination of the transformation.
 *  To help with data discovery and mapping, a definition of the origin data and structure should be available.
 *  Static functions are key to data transformation.
-*  The dataframe's cache() method allows caching and can help improve performance.
+*  The dataframe's cache() method allows caching and can help improve performance.
-*  expr() is a convenient function that allows you to compute an SQL-like statement when you are transforming the data.
+*  expr() is a convenient function that allows you to compute an SQL-like statement when you are transforming the data.
 *  A dataframe can contain arrays of values.
 *  Dataframes can be joined together, like tables in a relational database.
 *  Spark supports the following kinds of joins: inner, outer, left, right, left-semi, left-anti, and cross (super-set, or Cartesian).